-- (1) The Company has established the Way Promotion Council, Risk Management Committee, and Compliance Committee to enhance the internal structure for timely information disclosure by providing organizational support for the gathering and reporting of risk information.
-These organizations support and promote the risk management activities carried out by each Business Group.
+- (1) The Company has established the Fujitsu Way Promotion Council and Risk Management & Compliance Committee to enhance the internal structure for timely information disclosure by providing organizational support for the gathering and reporting of risk information.
+These organizations support and promote the risk management activities carried out by each business division.
+The Risk Management & Compliance Committee oversees a help-line system to promptly gather information on inappropriate activities within the Company, as part of the measures to prevent impropriety, including activities related to information disclosure. - (2) The Company has established a Corporate Internal Audit Unit to audit the status of the internal control function and internal events (including risk information).

-The Compliance Committee oversees a help-line system to promptly gather information on inappropriate activities within the Company, as part of the measures to prevent impropriety, including activities related to information disclosure. - (2) The Company has established a Corporate Internal Audit Unit to audit the status of the internal control function and internal events (including risk information). - The Corporate Internal Audit Unit continuously audits the risk management structure of each Business Group and contributes to the maintenance and improvement of the accuracy and appropriateness of information regarding the business, operation, and financial performance of the entire Group, including subsidiaries.
+The Corporate Internal Audit Unit continuously audits the risk management structure of each business division and contributes to the maintenance and improvement of the accuracy and appropriateness of information regarding the business, operation, and financial performance of the entire Group, including subsidiaries.